openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 .. meta:
     frontend_status: Partly

-A *widening reference conversion* handles any subtype as supertype.
+A *widening reference conversion* handles any subtype as a supertype.
-It requires no special action at runtime, and therefore never causes an error.
+It requires no special action at runtime, and never causes an error.

 .. index::
    widening reference conversion
    subtype
    supertype
    runtime

 .. code-block:: typescript
    :linenos: